-Our GIC Joint Venture also operates with borrowings under a \$200 million credit facility (the "Joint Venture Credit Facility").
-The Joint Venture Credit Facility is comprised of a \$125.0 million revolving credit facility (the "\$125 Million Revolver") and a \$75.0 million term loan (the "\$75 Million Term Loan").
-We had obtained certain financial covenant waivers from our Joint Venture Credit Facility lenders through March 31, 2022 and we have obtained certain modifications to financial covenant measures through December 31, 2023.
-The amendments to the Joint Venture Credit facility confirmed that our Joint Venture could make additional advances on the \$125 Million Revolver, subject to certain financial covenant limitations.
+Our GIC Joint Venture also operates with borrowings under a \$200.0 million credit facility (the "GIC Joint Venture Credit Facility").
+The GIC Joint Venture Credit Facility is comprised of a \$125.0 million revolving credit facility (the "\$125 Million Revolver") and a \$75.0 million term loan (the "\$75 Million Term Loan").
+In September 2023, we recast the GIC Joint Venture Facility to extend the maturities of the \$125 Million Revolver and the \$75 Million Term Loan to September 2028.
+See "Part II - Item 8. - Financial Statements and Supplementary Data - Note 6 - Debt" for further information.

-During the year ended December 31, 2022, the GIC Joint Venture entered into a \$410.0 million senior secured term loan facility (the "GIC Joint Venture Term Loan") secured by the 27 lodging properties and two parking garages acquired in the NCI Transaction and assumed a PACE loan totaling \$6.5 million.
+In January and March 2022, the Operating Partnership and the GIC Joint Venture closed on a transaction with NewcrestImage Holdings, LLC, a Delaware limited liability company, and NewcrestImage Holdings II, LLC, a Delaware limited liability company (together, "NewcrestImage"), to purchase from NewcrestImage a portfolio of 27 lodging properties, containing an aggregate of 3,709 guestrooms, and two parking structures, containing 1,002 spaces and various financial incentives for an aggregate purchase price of \$822.0 million (the "NCI Transaction").
+In connection with the NCI Transaction, on January 13, 2022, our GIC Joint Venture entered into a \$410.0 million senior secured term loan facility (the "GIC Joint Venture Term Loan") secured by the 27 lodging properties and two parking garages acquired in the NCI Transaction and assumed a Property Assessed Clean Energy ("PACE") loan totaling \$6.5 million.
 The GIC Joint Venture Term Loan has an accordion feature which will permit an increase in the total commitments by up to \$190.0 million, for aggregate potential borrowings of up to \$600.0 million.
-The GIC Joint Venture Term Loan will mature on January 13, 2026 and can be extended for one 12-month period at the Company's option, subject to certain conditions.
+The GIC Joint Venture Term Loan has an initial maturity date of January 2026 and can be extended for a single 12-month period at the GIC Joint Venture's option, subject to certain contains.
+As such, the GIC Joint Venture Term Loan has a fully extended maturity date of January 2027.
+See "Part II - Item 8. - Financial Statements and Supplementary Data - Note 6 - Debt" for further information.

-Our long-term leverage approach is to maintain conservative debt levels with high coverage ratios to allow us the flexibility to withstand various economic cycles and to position us for growth when accretive opportunities arise.
+Our long-term leverage approach is to maintain conservative debt levels with high coverage ratios to allow us the flexibility to withstand various economic cycles and to position us for growth when opportunities arise that meet our investment criteria.

 Our debt includes, and may include in the future, debt secured by stock pledges, mortgage debt secured by lodging properties and unsecured debt.
-As of December 31, 2022, we had \$1.5 billion in outstanding indebtedness, including \$676.3 million related to our joint ventures.
-Our pro rata debt taking into consideration only our portion of our joint venture debt was \$1.2 billion at December 31, 2022.
+As of December 31, 2023, we had \$1.4 billion in outstanding indebtedness, including \$675.9 million related to our joint ventures.
+Our pro rata debt taking into consideration only our portion of our joint venture debt was \$1.1 billion at December 31, 2023.